 A legacy phone scam using the 90# buttons on business landline telephones is still around, targeting phones served by a private branch exchange (PBX) or private automatic branch exchange (PABX).

 You receive a call at your office from someone claiming to be a telephone company employee investigating technical problems with your line, or checking up on calls supposedly placed to other states or countries from your line.
 The caller asks you to aid the investigation by either dialing 90# or by transferring the call to an outside line before hanging up.
 By doing this, you may be enabling the caller to place calls that are billed to your office telephone number.

 What you should know

 - Telephone company employees checking for technical and other types of telephone service or billing problems would not call and ask a subscriber to dial a specific series of numbers before hanging up.

 - Telephone company employees would not request subscribers to connect the caller to an outside line.

-- Tell the caller you are going to call the telephone company immediately to determine whether or not there is a problem with the line;
+- Tell the caller you are going to call the telephone company immediately to determine whether or not there is a problem with the line.

-- Immediately hang up the receiver; do not dial any numbers or transfer the caller to an outside line before hanging up;
+- Immediately hang up the receiver; do not dial any numbers or transfer the caller to an outside line before hanging up.

 - Contact your local law enforcement officials.